MAmirEshraghi/mamireshraghi.github.io/_pages/about.md

   - /about.html
 ---

 I'm Mohammad Amir Eshraghi, and I go by <b>Robin</b> in daily life!
-Formerly a Digital Electronic Engineer, and recently an applied AI engineer, now I've been a Researcher in the intersection of AI and Robotics.
+I'm an Engineer and Researcher with a background in Electronics, Artificial Intelligence, and Robotics.
+I am interested in addressing real-world challenges using engineering methodologies.

 ## Research and Projects